This Crock Pot Vegetarian Lasagna Soup recipe is filled with a rainbow of veggies, delicious Italian spices and a dollop of creamy ricotta cheese!

 - 1 teaspoon dried oregano

-Mix together the ricotta and herbs and set aside in the fridge for later.
+- Mix together the ricotta and herbs and set to the side in the fridge for later.

 What kind of lasagna do you like?